-Walter Ness spent his career fixing things, but when the one thing broke that he couldn’t repair himself – his heart – he turned to the cardiovascular experts at Morristown Medical Center.
+Walter N. spent his career fixing things, but when the one thing broke that he couldn’t repair himself – his heart – he turned to the cardiovascular experts at Morristown Medical Center.

 As an engineer for Bell Labs, the moments that mattered most to Walter were making things work.
 Even after he retired, he continued to enjoy tinkering and repairing things around his home.